ConradKurth/confita/README.md

 ```

 ### Backend tag

-As we already said, Confita will call each backend one after another.
-But in order to avoid some useless processing we can specify in which backend the value of a field can be found with the `backend` tag:
+By default, Confita queries each backend one after another until a key is found.
+However, in order to avoid some useless processing the `backend` tag can be specified to describe in which backend this key is expected to be found.
+This is especially useful when the location of the key is known beforehand.

 ```go
 type Config struct {